 The ICP is a dynamic document/place where input from the Member, their caregiver, family member, and/or authorized support persons, their preferences and abilities are documented.

-The ICP is also a place where recommendations from the Interdisciplinary Care Team (ICT) and the Interdisciplinary Care Conference (ICC) participants are included.
+The ICP is also a place where recommendations from the Interdisciplinary Care Team (ICT) and the Interdisciplinary Care Conference (ICC) participants such as Palliative Care Providers are included.

-The components of the ICP are Problems, Goals and Interventions, which include: The Member's selfmanagement goals and objectives, including whether goals were met or not met.
-The Member's personal health care needs and preferences, including Medi-Cal carved-out and dental services.
+The components of the ICP are Problems, Goals and Interventions, which include:

+The Member's selfmanagement goals and objectives, including whether goals were met or not met.
+The Member's

+personal health care

+needs and

+preferences, including

+Medi-Cal carved-out

+and dental services.